openeuler-mirror/kunpengsecl/README.en.md

 Before running this software, please enter the *kunpengsecl/attestation/quick-scripts/* directory and use **prepare-database-env.sh** to prepare the necessary database environment

+##### configuration instruction
+By default, the configuration file on which the program runs has three paths: the current directory './config.yaml', the HOME directory '${HOME}/.config/attestation/ras(rac)(rahub)/config.yaml, and the system directory '/etc/attestation/ras(rac)(rahub)/config.yaml

+In order to create the home directory configuration file, you can execute the script **prepare-ras(rac)(hub)conf-env.sh** under kunpengsecl root directory after installing the RPM package.
+Besides, you can find the script in /usr/share/attestation/ras(rac)(rahub) directory.
+This automatically completes the deployment of the home directory configuration file

 ##### Server aspect
 Executing ``ras`` in the *kunpengsecl/attestation/ras/cmd/ras/* directory that you can start server.